joaoPeedro/mocked-api/README.md

 # mocked-api

-This is a simple reactApp to connect to a Node js api.
+This is a simple reactApp to connect to a Node js api hosted in heroku.
 This front-end application render schedules and the schedule log details.

 ## Tree Structure